Lead. Innovate.

 Seamless integration of Intel C++ Compiler into the Microsoft Visual Studio development environment.

-MY ROLE: USER EXPERIENCE MANAGER – SOFTWARE PRODUCTS DIVISION
+MY ROLE: USER EXPERIENCE MANAGER - INTEL CORP.

-Microsoft Visual Studio is a comprehensive integrated development environment (IDE) used for developing a wide range of applications.
+Led UX strategy for integration of the Intel C++ Compiler into Microsoft Visual Studio, optimizing developer workflows and ensuring seamless interoperability within enterprise development environments.
 I led the UX strategy for integrating the Intel C++ Compiler into Visual Studio.
 My work involved optimizing the user interface and experience for developers, ensuring seamless integration with existing Visual Studio features, and enhancing the overall developer productivity within the IDE.
 This collaboration allowed for a more intuitive and efficient development process, particularly for applications that require high-performance computing solutions.

 Microsoft Visual Studio Screenshot